 Do not omit the $\cdot$ operator when writing product terms such as $A \cdot B$ .
 Omitting the $\cdot$ operator, like AB, means that AB is a 2-bit value.
 Marks will be deducted.

 Tutorial Questions:

-Note: By default, we assume that complemented literals are NOT available, unless otherwise stated.
+By default, we assume that complemented literals are NOT available, unless otherwise stated.
+Logic constants (0 and 1) are always available, and they are considered (degenerate form of) SOP and POS expressions.